jrc03c/js-math-tools/readme.md

 ## `product(x)`

 Returns the product of all of the values in arbitrarily nested array `x`.
-Note that `product` differs slightly in functionality from `multiply` and `scale` in that `product` _only_ accepts arrays.
+Note that `product` differs slightly in functionality from `multiply` and `scale` in that `product` _only_ accepts arrays, `Series` instances, and `DataFrame` instances.
 Just as you might want to get the `sum` of values in an array, so you might also want to get the `product` of values in an array.
 If you want to multiply values by each other (whether those values are numbers, arrays, `Series` instances, or `DataFrame` instances), you'll want to use the `multiply` or `scale` functions.

 ## `pow(a, b)`

-Returns `a` to the power of `b` where `a` and `b` are numbers or arbitrarily nested arrays of numbers.
+Returns `a` to the power(s) of `b`.

 ## `print(x)`